 Proverbs

-1:23 Turn you* at my reproof: behold, I will pour out my spirit unto you*, I will make known my words unto you*.
+1:23 Turn you* at my reproof: behold, I will pour out my spirit to you*, I will make known to you* my words.

 Proverbs